Football club (East Germany): Further developments

 The 1969 Competitive Sports Resolution was then complemented by the 1970 DFV Football Resolution (DFV-Fußballbeschluss).
 Among the main points of the 1970 DFV Football Resolution were the further separation of the football clubs from their sponsors, a more rigorous implementation of centrally conceived and monitored training plans based on the latest scientific findings from other sports and the further concentration of top-class football in a number of specially promoted focus clubs.
+1970 DFV Football Resolution also gave sports officials of the DTSB and the DFV the unrestricted opportunity to delegate individual football players to clubs or to transfer them within clubs.
 The football clubs were now placed directly under the jurisdicion of the DTSB and the DFV.
 They would also be directly financed by the DTSB and would have to adhere to its financial regulations.
 The East German Ministry of Finance would release additional financing to fulfil the reform.